blockapps/strato-getting-started/README.md

 ./strato-run.sh
 ```

-5) Check if STRATO services are running (using `docker ps`) & view the explorer at http://localhost/
+5) Check if STRATO services are running (using `docker ps`) & view the Strato Management Dashboard at http://localhost/

+- Explore the Bloc and STRATO API docs via the top right link on the Dashboard

-- API docs are available at these endpoints directly:
+API Docs can also be accessed at these endpoints directly:
 ```
 strato-api: http://localhost/strato-api/eth/v1.2/docs
 bloc api: http://localhost/bloc/v2.1/docs